Radonzilla/SGPA-CALC/README.md

 # SGPA Calculator

-A modern, elegant web application for calculating Semester Grade Point Average (SGPA) with an intuitive interface and beautiful design.
+A modern, elegant web application for calculating Semester Grade Point Average (SGPA) with an intuitive interface and design.

 ---